MicrosoftDocs/sql-docs/docs/advanced-analytics/install/sql-machine-learning-services-windows-install.md

 + Do not install Machine Learning Services on a domain controller.
 The Machine Learning Services portion of setup will fail.

-+ Do not install **Shared Features** > **Machine Learning Server (Standalone)** on the same computer running  an installed database instance.
++ Do not install **Shared Features** > **Machine Learning Server (Standalone)** on the same computer running a database instance.
 A standalone server will compete for the same resources, undermining the performance of both installations.

 + Side-by-side installation with other versions of R and Python is supported but not recommended.
 It's supported because SQL Server instance uses its own copies of the open-source R and Anaconda distributions.
 But it's not recommended because running code that uses R and Python on the SQL Server computer outside SQL Server can lead to various problems: